 And so, I tremble, tremble, tremble, because I know that I am there when they crucify my LOVE.
 I am there, all too often, lurking in the background as they nail LOVE to a tree.
 I am there, all too often, when I fail to embody the LOVE that is God, when I do not speak out, or act up, but cling not to the cross but to the status quo.
 I am there each and every time and it causes me to tremble, tremble, tremble.

 How about you?
 Where you there when they crucified our LOVE?
-If you tremble at the truth of the death of LOVE in so many places, in so many ways, over and over again, please try to remember Jesus; a man who steadfastly refused to confront violence with violence, a man who embodied the LOVE that is God and gave his life to setting people free, a man who pointed beyond himself to the ONE who is LOVE itself, a man who trusted that LOVE is eternal, that LOVE lives beyond death.
+If you tremble at the truth of the death of LOVE in so many places, in so many ways, over and over again, please try to remember Jesus; a person who steadfastly refused to confront violence with violence, a person who embodied the LOVE that is God and gave his life to setting people free, a person who pointed beyond himself to the ONE who is LOVE itself, a person who trusted that LOVE is eternal, that LOVE lives beyond death.

 Remember Jesus and look beyond the crucifixions to the power of LOVE to live beyond the grave.
 Remember Jesus and see the power of LOVE to transform fear into hope and hope into new life.
 Let us remember that we were there when they crucified our LOVE and we will be there when LOVE rises from the tomb.
 Oh, yes this causes me to tremble, tremble, tremble.
 We’ll be there when LOVE rises from the tomb!
 Amen.